mvpedro/AWS-Transcription-Workflow/README.md

 **Responsibilities:**

-* Submit transcription job(s) to Amazon Transcribe
+* Submit transcription job to Amazon Transcribe
-* One job for English, one for Spanish
+* Creates one job for English transcription
 * Save job metadata to DynamoDB or pass to Step Function

 ---